fivequarters/fusebit.io/src/_blog/_posts/generate-web-assembly-with-typescript.md

 [Read more about code portability](https://www.assemblyscript.org/compiler.html#portability)

 You should avoid non-strict TypeScript code since not all will be valid AssemblyScript code.
-[Read more about TypeScript strict mode](https://www.typescriptlang.org/tsconfig/#strict)
+[Read more about TypeScript strict mode](https://www.typescriptlang.org/tsconfig/#strict).

-If you feel curious about the AssemblyScript typings, you can find them [here](https://github.com/AssemblyScript/assemblyscript/blob/main/std/assembly.json) and [here](https://github.com/AssemblyScript/assemblyscript/blob/main/tsconfig-base.json)
+If you feel curious about the AssemblyScript typings, check out the [assembly.json](https://github.com/AssemblyScript/assemblyscript/blob/main/std/assembly.json) and [tsconfig-base.json](https://github.com/AssemblyScript/assemblyscript/blob/main/tsconfig-base.json) GitHub repos.

-## Writing your first WebAssembly code with AssemblyScript
+### Writing your first WebAssembly code with AssemblyScript

-Ensure you have Node.js latest LTS version installed on your machine; you can get it from [here](https://nodejs.org/).
+Ensure you have Node.js latest LTS version installed on your machine; you can get it from [nodejs.org](https://nodejs.org/).
 Using older versions of Node.js can lead to errors using the AssemblyScript compiler.

 Initialize a new Node.js project by running the following command in your favorite terminal.